Categorification and the quantum Grassmannian: Abstract

 \section{Abstract}

-In \cite{JKS} we gave an (additive) categorification of Grassmannian cluster algebras, using the category $\CM(A)$ of Cohen-Macaulay modules for a certain Gorenstein order $A$.
-In this paper, using a cluster tilting object in the same category $\CM(A)$, we construct a compatible pair $(B, L)$, which is the data needed to define a quantum cluster algebra.
-We show that when $(B, L)$ is defined from a cluster tilting object with rank 1 summands, this quantum cluster algebra is (generically) isomorphic to the corresponding quantum Grassmannian.
+In an earlier work, we gave an (additive) categorification of Grassmannian cluster algebras using the category $\CM(A)$ of Cohen-Macaulay modules for a certain Gorenstein order $A$.
+In this paper, for each cluster tilting object in $\CM(A)$, we construct a compatible pair $(\mat{B}, \mat{L})$ in a way that is consistent with mutation.
+This then determines a quantum cluster algebra and we show that, when $(\mat{B}, \mat{L})$ comes from a cluster tilting object with rank one summands, this quantum cluster algebra is (generically) isomorphic to the corresponding quantum Grassmannian.
+The key ingredient in the construction is a new invariant $\kappa(M,N)$ of modules $M,N$ in $\CM(A)$, which also has an intriguing link with mirror symmetry.